 The relatively new technology of “fracking” has produced an abundance of natural gas.
 Veresen claims that the only way to continue fracking is to allow exporting by building a LNG terminal in Coos Bay and a 230-mile pipeline across southern Oregon to feed it.
 FERC agreed to consider their request and will issue a draft environmental impact analysis in the summer of 2014.
 Even though the DOE fast-tracked their approval, the FERC approval is the bigger, more difficult permit Veresen must get.

 The Pacific Connector Pipeline is proposed to travel from Malin Oregon (near Klamath Falls), across two mountain ranges, six major rivers, and hundreds of salmon-bearing streams.
 160 miles would be through private land, including hundreds of family farms that stand to loose property via the threat of eminent domain.
 (The power of eminent domain allows for tiny, unfair compensation.)
 70 miles of the pipeline would travel through public forests and waterways that shelter federally protected endangered species.
 The 36", high-pressure (1,480 psi), unodorized gas pipeline would be buried about 5' deep and require over a 100' wide clearcut through southern Oregon forests.

 The Jordan Cove Terminal would turn the natural gas into liquefied natural gas (LNG) for overseas shipping.
-The LNG terminal would include a marine berth big enough for two huge ocean takers dug out of the North Spot, two enormous gas storage tanks, and a new gas power plant, all built on top of unstable sand dunes, in line with the airport runway, in a tsunami and earthquake zone, and within site of the New Carissa ship wreck and near a highly populated city.
+The LNG terminal would include a marine berth big enough for two huge ocean takers dug out of the North Spit, two enormous gas storage tanks, and a new 420 mw power plant, all built on top of unstable sand dunes, in line with the airport runway, in a tsunami and earthquake zone, in rough seas within site of the New Carissa ship wreck and near a highly populated city.